 - Scanning Electron Microscopy

 - Sample-Electron Interaction

 Why use electrons instead of light in a microscope?

-Given sufficient light, the human eye can distinguish two points 0.2 mm apart, without the aid of any additional lenses.
+Given sufficient light, the human eye can distinguish two points in space 0.2 mm apart without the aid of any additional lenses.
 This distance is called the resolving power or resolution of the eye.
-A lens or an assembly of lenses (a microscope) can be used to magnify this distance and enable the eye to see points even closer together than 0.2 mm.
+A lens or an assembly of lenses (a microscope) can be used to magnify this distance and enable the eye to see points much closer together than 0.2 mm.

 A modern light microscope has a maximum magnification of about 1000x.
-The resolving power of the microscope was not only limited by the number and quality of the lenses but also by the wavelength of the light used for illumination.
-White light has wavelengths from 400 to 700 nanometers (nm).
-The average wavelength is 550 nm which results in a theoretical limit of resolution (not visibility) of the light microscope in white light of about 200 – 250 nm.
+The resolving power of the microscope is not only limited by the number and quality of lenses but also by the wavelength of the light used for illumination.
+White light specifically ranges from 400 to 700 nanometers (nm) in wavelength, whereas the average wavelength of that range is 550 nm.
+This results in a theoretical limit of resolution (not visibility) of the light microscope in white light of about 200 – 250 nm.
 The figure below shows two points at the limits of detection and the two individual spots can still be distinguished.
 The right image shows the two points so close together that the central spots overlap.

 The electron microscope was developed when the wavelength became the limiting factor in light microscopes.
 Electrons have much shorter wavelengths, enabling better resolution.